awsdocs/aws-panorama-developer-guide/docs-source/applications-threading.md

 You can run your application logic on a processing thread and use other threads for other background processes\.
 For example, you can create a thread that [serves HTTP traffic](applications-ports.md) for debugging, or a thread that monitors inference results and sends data to AWS\.

 To run multiple threads, you use the [threading module](https://docs.python.org/3/library/threading.html) from the Python standard library to create a thread for each process\.
-The following example shows the main loop of the debug server sample application, which creates an application object and uses it to run 3 threads\.
+The following example shows the main loop of the debug server sample application, which creates an application object and uses it to run three threads\.

 **Example [packages/123456789012\-DEBUG\_SERVER\-1\.0/application\.py](https://github.com/awsdocs/aws-panorama-developer-guide/blob/main/sample-apps/debug-server/packages/123456789012-DEBUG_SERVER-1.0/application.py) – Main loop**